MegaphoneJon/fastactionpdf/README.md

 ## Known Issues

 Some of the action parameters make no sense for a fast action PDF.
-"Message template for the PDF" is the important paramter; creating activities SHOULD work but is currently untested.
+"Message template for the PDF" is the important parameter; creating activities SHOULD work but is currently untested.
 To send an email, use the normal PDF API action.